lornajane/crispy-octo-spork/hot-chocolate.md

 # Hot Chocolate

 Put powder in cup.
-Add hot water
+Add hot water.
+Add rum.
+Turn on the radio and turn off your phone.